ianmwariri/Quotes-IP/README.md

 #### By Ian Mwariri, Created on 21/08/2020.

 # Demo
-Here is a working live demo:
+Here is a link to the application: https://ianmwariri.github.io/Quotes-IP/

 ## Description
 The system will allow a user to:
 -Create a new quote.
+-Delete a quote.
 -Upvote or downvote a quote.
--Delete a quote.
 -See the number of upvotes and number of downvotes for each quote.

-## Site

 ## Setup/Installation Requirements
 -Fork the repo.